 Arch Rock Trail is a 8.8 mile heavily trafficked out and back trail located near Point Reyes Station, California that features a waterfall and is rated as moderate.
-The trail offers a number of activity options and is accessible from June until July.
+The trail offers a number of activity options and is best used from June until July.

 The Arch Rock Trail is the Bear Creek trail and Coastal trail combined.
 The trail is well marked and easily navigated.
 The trail is heavily used and has many alternative routes.
 It can be damp and muddy in the winter.
 4.5 Mile hike/walk.
 Great for mountain biking.
 Relatively flat.
 Well marked trails with trail heads and milage on signs.
 Busy on the weekend.
 Light during the week.
 Pack a lunch and water.